 - Logistics Services manages mail services, surplus property, and central receiving.

-- The Surplus Property office generated over $600,000 in FY 2015 in university-wide surplus sales.
-In many cases the monies from the sale of property are returned to the departments for department-specific enhancements that improve our campus environment.
+- The Surplus Property office generated over $550,000 in FY 2016 in university-wide surplus sales, much of which is returned to departments for strategic initiatives.

 - Facilities and Operations

 - The Office of the University Architect provides leadership, vision, and professional guidance in the planning, design, and construction of the campus built environment.

 - Utilities and Energy Services produces, delivers, and manages utilities and energy serving 24 million gross square feet on the Texas A&M University campus.
 Other services provided include project review and management, solid waste and recycling management, domestic water production and delivery, and operation of two wastewater treatment facilities.

 - Facilities and Dining Administration is responsible for administering the maintenance, landscape, custodial, and dining contracts for the campus services outsourced to Compass Group in 2012.

 - The Office of Facilities Coordination provides and analyzes facilities and land use information to support the decision and planning processes of Texas A&M University and its constituencies.